yaobinwen/robin_on_rails/linux/network/README.md

 This folder is all about the network on Linux operating systems.

+## Misc

+- `avahi-browse`: Browse for mDNS/DNS-SD services using the Avahi daemon.

 ## References

 - [1] [Unix and Linux Administration Handbook (4th Edition)](https://www.amazon.com/UNIX-Linux-System-Administration-Handbook/dp/0131480057): In 2017 they released the 5th edition.